Why do airlines burn money every day? What they can learn from Formula 1 racing teams

 The technology is available and there are companies who have brought the concept of smartphones into the OCC, and this is changing the way airlines will work in the future - from reactive to proactive.
 Like my smartphone that gives me a push when I put in my calendar the address of my next meeting it knows the distance from the navigation data, from the traffic data; all this is connected in our smartphone world.
 Airlines know exactly what the weather is at an airport, they know where the inbound passenger is, where he is in the airport, whether or not he needs to change terminals, if the crew member is checked in, or is the aircraft out of maintenance.
 All this information is there.

 JR: What about priorities in operational decision making?
-There are operational priorities, but also strategic, commercial, or maintenance priorities.
+There are operational priorities, but also strategic, commercial, or maintenance priorities, and before all the safety.
 When things go wrong and flights are disrupted, is it possible to follow any kind of rule considering the complexity and constantly changing circumstances?
 How much do people who make decisions understand wider consequences of their decisions?
 Can new technology improve this process?

 DS: You need to define what is most important for the airline - is it safety, is it cost, is it marketing, is it goodwill – all these need to be decided.
 With this device I can make my nice plans and it can help me to keep my planning as close as possible to what was originally planned.
 And, that is exactly how airlines don’t operate today.